Minnie R. Davis, Youngstown, Ohio

 She was a lifelong member of Church of God in Christ and True Holiness.
 She served on the nursing guild, usher board, the choir and Mother of the church.
 She always remained an adamant woman of faith until she was called home to be with lord.

-She leaves to mourn her children, Kenneth R. Jackson and Esther Green; her grandchildren, Allister Green, Victor Jackson, Anthony (Danté) Jackson, Kendall Jackson, Tracola Johnson and Edwina (Winky) Mackey and a host of great-grands , great-great-grands, niece, nephews and other family and friends.
+She leaves to mourn her children, Kenneth R. Jackson and Esther Green; her grandchildren, Allister Green, Victor Jackson, Anthony (Danté) Jackson, Kendall Jackson, Tracola Johnson, Edwina (Winky) Mackey and a host of great grands , great-great grands, niece, nephews and other family and friends.